-On January 22, 2009, we entered into a preferred stock purchase agreement, or the Preferred Share Purchase Agreement, to issue and sell shares of 12% Cumulative Preferred Stock-Series A, par value \$0.01 per share, to Dennis R. Washington, Kevin L. Washington, Kyle Washington, who is our chairman, and Graham Porter, through certain of their respective affiliates, for \$200 million.
+On January 22, 2009, we entered into a preferred stock purchase agreement, or the Preferred Share Purchase Agreement, to issue and sell shares of 12% Cumulative Preferred Stock-Series A, par value \$0.01 per share, to Dennis R. Washington, Kevin L. Washington, Kyle R. Washington, who is our chairman, and Graham Porter, through certain of their respective affiliates, for \$200 million.
 Under the Preferred Share Purchase Agreement, the Series A Preferred Shares are to be issued in two equal tranches of \$100 million.
 The first tranche closed on January 30, 2009.
-The second tranche of \$100 million aggregate amount of the Series A Preferred Shares is expected to close in the fourth quarter of 2009, subject to closing conditions provided in the Preferred Share Purchase Agreement.
+The second tranche of \$100 million aggregate amount of the Series A Preferred Shares closed on October 1, 2009.
 The Series A Preferred Shares have not been registered under the Securities Act.
 For more information relating to the issuance and sale of the Series A Preferred Shares, please read our Annual Report on Form 20-F for the fiscal year ended December 31, 2008, filed with the Commission on March 31, 2009, and our Current Report on Form 6-K, filed with the Commission on February 2, 2009.